-The Company continues to realize growth in the North American market through its strong NAED and OEM channels, its expanded product offerings, organic customer diversity, new customer additions, geographically diverse manufacturing capabilities and global market reach.
-The Company's market diversification strategy is not singlemarket or industry dependent, resulting in a natural business hedge as some markets grow while others decline.
+The Company continues to realize growth in the North American market in both its NAED and OEM channels.
+The expansion of this segment is a result of the addition of new customers, expanded product offerings, organic customer diversity, global market reach and geographically diverse manufacturing capabilities.
+The Company's strategy of market diversification is not single-industry or market dependent, resulting in a natural business hedge as some markets grow while others decline.

-HPS' commitment to its growth strategy is evidenced

-by its business development activities, capital investment and vertical integration strategies.
-HPS' recent restructuring activities will ensure HPS remains competitive and able to respond to customer needs.
-The Company will continue to focus on providing exceptional value to our customers through product breadth, competitive customer engineered designs, uncompromised quality and new product development.
+The Company is steadfast in building its value proposition to our customers through product breadth, competitive customer engineered designs, uncompromised quality and new product development.
+HPS' commitment to its growth strategy is evidenced by its business development activities, capital investment and vertical integration strategies.
+HPS' past restructuring initiatives will ensure HPS remains competitive and able to respond effectively to customer needs.

-These factors, combined with multi-national manufacturing capabilities and a strong distribution channel will continue to be a competitive advantage to the Company and key to revenue growth.
+These factors, combined with multi-national manufacturing capabilities and a strong distribution channel will continue to be the cornerstone to market and revenue growth, and be a competitive advantage to the Company.